 Our projects go beyond exploration and mapping of the alternatives landscape, by employing social network analysis, big data analytics, in-depth case studies and ethnographies, social set analyses, and critical action research to help the transformative initiatives learn from one another, reflect on their limitations and strengths, exchange ideas and experiences, and consolidate and make new alliances, and even possibly take part in integral projects to fulfill more comprehensive transitions through empowering their communities.
 By using data analytics, we can discover and help build “meta-communities” and thereby empower alternative practices to mobilise resources more effectively to work towards transforming the current crisis-prone socio-economic systems

-By employing an integrative, interdisciplinary approach and a general ‘transformative methodological framework’ consisting of methods such as social network analysis, big data mining and analytics, social and community informatics, in-depth case studies and ethnographies of exemplary cases, social set analyses, and (decolonized) critical action research, AFRC will be able to better understand the dynamism of current social transitions, predict future trajectories and empower progressive social forces.
+By employing an integrative, interdisciplinary approach and a general ‘transformative methodological framework’ consisting of methods such as social network analysis (SNA), discourse network analysis (DNA), big data mining and analytics, Q-methodology, social and community informatics, in-depth case studies and ethnographies of exemplary cases, social set analyses, and (decolonized) critical participatory action research, AFRHub will be able to better understand the dynamism of current social transitions, predict future trajectories and empower progressive social forces.

-AFRC’s action plan is developed based on the aims of the initiative, as developed and decided through a one-day workshop in July 2019, as well as the results of surveying our members regarding their interests and capacities.
+AFRHub’s action plan is developed based on the aims of the initiative, as discussed and decided through a one-day workshop in July 2019, as well as the results of surveying our members regarding their interests and capacities.

-The parties have committed to working together to seek the means and resources necessary to fulfil the objectives of the Alternative Futures Research Collaborative based at the University; the actions are as follows:
+The parties have committed to working together to seek the means and resources necessary to fulfill the objectives of the Alternative Futures Research Hub based at the University; the actions are as follows: